KasraF/ProjectionBoxes/README.md

 We can skip steps #2 and #3 if the `vscode` source has not changed.
 However, if we change `vscode` we need to perform _both_ steps 2 and 3.

-Since these steps are quite involved and compilation is slow, we can use the `fish` scripts provided in this meta repository to build and rebuild:
+Since these steps are quite involved and compilation is slow, we can use another `fish` scripts provided in this meta repository to rebuild: `build.fish` only performs steps #2-4, and assumes that those `npm` packages are already linked.

-1. `init.fish` builds _everything_ assuming no previous builds exists.
-Run this _once_ after checkout out all the submodules.
-2. `build.fish` only performs steps #2-4, and assumes that those `npm` packages are already linked.

 ## Running
 See the instructions in `MonacoEditor`'s `README` for running the server.